MulGuisin, a Topological Network Finder and its Performance on Galaxy Clustering: Introduction

 \section{Introduction}

-In the standard $\Lambda$CDM cosmology paradigm, structures in the universe grow in a hierarchical manner \citep[e.g.,][]{White1978, Fall1980, Blumenthal1984}.
-It means that smaller structures of matter start forming earlier, and the more massive structures form by the merging and accretion of smaller structures at later epoch of the universe.
+In the standard $\Lambda$CDM cosmology paradigm, structures in the universe grow in a hierarchical manner (e.g.,~\cite{White1978, Fall1980, Blumenthal1984}).
+It means that smaller structures of matter start forming earlier, and the more massive structures form by the merging and accretion of smaller structures at later epochs of the universe.
 Therefore, understanding cosmic structures in the universe at various scales is crucial for understanding the nature of our universe.
-For example, numerous statistics of large-scale structures, such as topological analyses \citep[e.g.,][]{Gott1986, Park1991, Park2010, Appleby2017, Appleby2018}, Alcock-Paczynski tests \citep[e.g.,][]{Alcock1979, Ballinger1996, Li2014, hpark2019}, and small-scale redshift-space distortion \citep[RSD; e.g.,][]{Sheth1996, DeRose2019, Tonegawa2020}, have been used to constraint cosmological parameters such as the matter density parameter ($\Omega_{\rm m}$) and the equation-of-state parameter of dark energy ($\omega_{\rm de}$).
+For example, numerous statistics of large-scale structures, such as topological analyses (e.g.,~\cite{Gott1986, Park1991, Park2010, Appleby2017, Appleby2018}), Alcock-Paczynski tests (e.g.,~\cite{Alcock1979, Ballinger1996, Li2014, hpark2019}), and small-scale redshift-space distortion (RSD; e.g.,~\cite{Sheth1996, DeRose2019, Tonegawa2020}), have been used to constraint cosmological parameters such as the matter density parameter ($\Omega_{\rm m}$) and the equation-of-state parameter of dark energy ($\omega_{\rm de}$).

 While numerous statistics of cosmic structures have been used to understand the evolution and structure formation of our universe, the exact definition of cosmic structures remains unclear.
-This is mainly because the matter distribution on large scale is continuous, and therefore, there exists no specific discrete boundary for each structure.
-Also, the membership for a certain structure might change if one considers other properties than just position, such as dynamics, mass, and so on \citep[e.g.,][]{Serra2013, Gifford2013}.
+This is mainly because the matter distribution on a large scale is continuous, and therefore, there exists no specific discrete boundary for each structure.
+Also, the membership for a certain structure might change if one considers other properties than just position, such as dynamics, mass, and so on (e.g.,~\cite{Serra2013, Gifford2013}).
 Due to this ambiguity, numerous clustering algorithms have been proposed and used in the astronomical community.
-For example, \citet{Knebe2011} compared the various properties of dark matter (DM) halos and subhalos found by 17 different halo-finding algorithms run on the same cosmological $N$-body simulation and found them to be in close agreement.
+For example, ref.~\cite{Knebe2011} compared the various properties of dark matter (DM) halos and subhalos found by 17 different halo-finding algorithms run on the same cosmological $N$-body simulation and found them to be in close agreement.